 Even though I had no motivation to write, TMU was still very important to me so shutting it down was a difficult thing to do; after all, I worked so hard to build the site.
 In fact, we had several years of inspiring and connecting with our followers to validate us.

-But after a word of prayer, I felt completely at peace with the decision knowing that others would disagree.
+But after a word of prayer, I felt completely at peace with the decision.
 I thought that the only blog I’d run from then on was a personal blog that was updated sparingly.

 However, what I did not anticipate was coming back to the same idea a short while later.

 I was just taking a pause or an unintentional break and I had to start from the ground up again.

 I learned a lot during my break and even re-entry into the blogging world.
 I learned how I lost motivation and that I needed to leave to go through the hardest period in my life.
 I also learned some of the methods that work and don’t work when it comes to growing a community.

 I think what many don’t understand about this site is that it is not just a spur of the moment thought.
 TMU takes planning, effort, and money to run.

 It also takes heart.